adamelliotfields/treehouse-responsive-layout/README.md

 The second unit demonstrates using HTML and CSS to make a mobile-first, responsive web site from scratch.

 All CSS code is hand-written and the layout must match the mocks.
-A Bootstrap-like grid is used to achieve the responsive layout by setting `flex-basis` and `max-width` to a percentage of the viewport using `min-width` media queries.
+CSS Grid is used for layout, with some flexbox used as well.

 The HTML and CSS code must pass W3C validation.